facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 As a uniformed officer, you will be eligible for retirement benefits under the INVEST Scheme.

-A monthly contribution of your gross salary will be credited into your Retirement Account starting from your fifth year of service.
+A monthly contribution of your gross salary will be credited to your Retirement Account starting from your fifth year of service.
 These contributions are expected to grow with interest.
 Upon retirement, you can withdraw the full sum from your account.

 CNB Direct-Entry Sergeant Scheme